 Argentinian Flank Steak

 Matambre is a widely known and loved cut of meat in Argentina.
-Here in the States, we know the cut better as a “flank steak”.
 This cut of meat comes from just over the cow’s ribs, right under the hide.
+Here in the States, true matambre cut is hard to find, but the closest we come is a flank steak or skirt steak.

 However, Argentinians also love to grill this steak.